Molik Khan

-Molik Jesse Khan (born 8 April 2004) is a Trinidadian footballer who plays as a midfielder for AS Trenčín, and the Trinidad and Tobago national football team.
+Molik Jesse Khan (born 8 April 2004) is a Trinidadian professional footballer who last played as a midfielder for AS Trenčín and the Trinidad and Tobago national team.

 Early life and education

 Khan played for Naparima College at high school, where he won the Trinidad and Tobago National High School Championships for three consecutive years.
 Khan and Naparima College finished seasons unbeaten, breaking long-standing records in the Trinidad and Tobago youth football circuit.

 Khan then enrolled at 13-time national soccer champions St Benedict's Preparatory school in Newark, New Jersey the former high school of American soccer legends Claudio Reyna, Gregg Berhalter and Tab Ramos.
 In his only season at St Benedict's, Khan led the team to an unbeaten New Jersey State Championship making him a high school champion in a second country.

 Club career

 Khan made his professional debut for W Connection at age 15, becoming one of the youngest professional footballers in the history of TT Pro League.
 A few weeks after his professional debut Khan scored in the TT Pro League, becoming one of the league's youngest-ever goal scorers.
 In April 2021, Khan was offered a two-week trial at Major League Soccer's New York Red Bulls and stayed with the club for four months.

 On the eve of his 18th birthday, Khan signed a multi-year contract with Minnesota United in Major League Soccer and will play primarily with their MLS Next Pro team, Minnesota United FC 2.

 In August 2024, the midfielder was loaned to Danish club HB Køge.

-During the 2025 Winter transfer window, Khan was transferred to Slovakian First Division team AS Trenčín.
-He made his debut for the club in a 2–1 loss against Železiarne Podbrezová, coming on as a substitute in the 86” minute.
+During the 2025 Winter transfer window, Khan was transferred to Slovak First Football League team AS Trenčín.
+He made his debut for the club in a 2–1 loss against Železiarne Podbrezová, coming on as a substitute in the 86' minute.
 Khan scored his first goal for Trenčín in a 3–2 loss against Zemplin Michalovce, scoring 14 minutes after being subbed on.
 He would receive his first start in a 1–0 win over FC Košice, scoring the only goal of the game.